IBM/data-prep-kit/transforms/transform-conventions.md

 # Transform Conventions

-The transform projects leverage the recursive `make` targets defined at the top of the repo (e.g. build, clean, test, etc).
+The transform projects leverage the recursive `make` targets defined at the top of the repo (e.g. help, build, clean, test, etc).
 Transform projects are standalone entities.
 Each transform is expected to be built into a separate docker image.
 As such they each have their own virtual environments.